 The best potatoes in the world, period.

 Paris has everything you can imagine in food.
-They are also of course known for having some of the best and renown chefs in the world.
-However, one of these chefs is credited on how we experience food.
+They are also of course known for having some of the best and renowned chefs in the world.
+However, one of these chefs is credited for how we experience food.
 His name is Joël Robuchon.

 Sherrie’s blog: http://travelbyasherrieaffair.com